 Only an individual, a qualifying estate, or a qualified revocable trust that made an election to treat the trust as part of the decedent's estate may actively participate in a rental real estate activity.
-Limited partners may not actively participate unless future regulations provide an exception.
+Unless future regulations provide an exception, limited partners are not treated as actively participating in a partnership's rental real estate activity.